icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 Software, tools, and platforms for geospatial visualization.

 - [ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview) - This platform is a geographic information system (GIS) for working with maps and geographic information maintained by the Environmental Systems Research Institute (ESRI).
-- [QGIS](https://qgis.org/en/site/) - This open source GIS suite allows users to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux, BSD and mobile devices.
+- [BlenderGIS](https://github.com/domlysz/BlenderGIS) - BlenderGIS is a free and open-source add on for [Blender](https://www.blender.org/) which allows users to explore, query, and visualize data directly through Blender's GUI.
 - [CARTO](https://carto.com/) - CARTO is a world leading Location Intelligence platform, enabling organizations to host & use spatial data and enable analysis for more efficient delivery routes, better behavioural marketing, strategic store placements, and much more.
+- [depthmapX](https://www.ucl.ac.uk/bartlett/architecture/research/space-syntax/depthmapx#:~:text=depthmapX%20is%20an%20open%2Dsource,source%20and%20available%20as%20depthmapX.) - depthmapX is an open-source and multi-platform spatial analysis software for spatial networks of different scales.
+- [flowmap-blue](https://flowmap.blue) - Create geographic flow maps representing your data published in Google Sheets.
+Visualize numbers of movements between locations (origin-destination data).
 - [kepler.gl](https://kepler.gl/) - Kepler is a data agnostic, WebGL empowered, high-performance web application for geospatial analytic visualizations.
 Additional Information: [API Reference](https://docs.kepler.gl/docs/api-reference).
-- [flowmap-blue](https://flowmap.blue) - Create geographic flow maps representing your data published in Google Sheets.
-Visualize numbers of movements between locations (origin-destination data).
+- [Omnisci](https://www.omnisci.com/) - Geotemporal enabled high performance database capable of doing GPU accelerated queries.
+- [Orfeo](https://www.orfeo-toolbox.org/) - Orfeo ToolBox (OTB) is an open-source project for state-of-the-art remote sensing.
+Built on the shoulders of the open-source geospatial community, it can process high resolution optical, multispectral and radar images at the terabyte scale.
+- [QGIS](https://qgis.org/en/site/) - This open source GIS suite allows users to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux, BSD and mobile devices.
 - [ScapeToad](http://scapetoad.choros.place/index.php) - ScapeToad is a cross-platform, open-source application designed to adjust the size of polygons based on some attribute.
 Use a shapefile as input and output to generate cartograms, geometries whose sizes are distorted based on data.
-- [Omnisci](https://www.omnisci.com/) - Geotemporal enabled high performance database capable of doing GPU accelerated queries.
-- [BlenderGIS](https://github.com/domlysz/BlenderGIS) - BlenderGIS is a free and open-source add on for [Blender](https://www.blender.org/) which allows users to explore, query, and visualize data directly through Blender's GUI.
+- [Urban-pulse](https://github.com/ViDA-NYU/urban-pulse) - Urban Pulse is a framework that uses computational topology techniques to capture the pulse of cities.

 ### Public Engagement Tools and Platforms
 Software, tools, and platforms intended to aid with public engagement and outreach activities.
 - [bangthetable](https://www.bangthetable.com/) - Provides access to a platform that centralizes community engagement, making it easy to capture, analyze, and report on city-wide engagement through one single platform.
+- [Citybound](https://aeplay.org/citybound) - A city building game that uses microscopic models to vividly simulate the organism of a city arising from the interactions of millions of individuals.
+- [Hello Lamp Post](https://www.hellolamppost.co.uk/) - Hello Lamp Post is a proprietary text and SMS-based on-street public engagement tool that uses physical signage and mobile devices to get citizen feedback, improve wayfinding, promote local events and services, or provide creative educational content.
+- [Maptionnaire](https://www.maptionnaire.com) - Provides map-based tools for designing questionnaires, collecting survey data, and conveying information.
 - [Metroquest](https://metroquest.com/) - Comprehensive community engagement platform, providing surveys, games, and interactive maps to engage the public around planning issues.
-- [PollEverywhere](https://www.polleverywhere.com/) - Provides the ability to generate polls and questions for interactive engagement on multiple platforms.
 - [NJTPA Engage](https://engage.njtpa.org/) - Database of 300 + public engagement tools, techniques, and software.
 Searchable on multiple levels.
+- [PollEverywhere](https://www.polleverywhere.com/) - Provides the ability to generate polls and questions for interactive engagement on multiple platforms.
+- [Social Pinpoint](https://www.socialpinpoint.com/) - Social Pinpoint is a proprietary digital public engagement tool that allows users to give feedback and share their inspirations through interactive maps, surveys, participatory budgeting exercises, and idea wall forums.
 - [Ushahidi](https://www.ushahidi.com/) - Open-source crowdsourced mapping tool with the aim to empower communities around the world to tackle their own problems by collecting citizen input.
-- [Social Pinpoint](https://www.socialpinpoint.com/) - Social Pinpoint is a proprietary digital public engagement tool that allows users to give feedback and share their inspirations through interactive maps, surveys, participatory budgeting exercises, and idea wall forums.
-- [Hello Lamp Post](https://www.hellolamppost.co.uk/) - Hello Lamp Post is a proprietary text and SMS-based on-street public engagement tool that uses physical signage and mobile devices to get citizen feedback, improve wayfinding, promote local events and services, or provide creative educational content.
-- [Maptionnaire](https://www.maptionnaire.com) - Provides map-based tools for designing questionnaires, collecting survey data, and conveying information.

 ### Urban Design Tools and Platforms
 Software, tools, and platforms to assist with urban design and similar creative applications in built environments.